D4wnstar/aetherwisp/Analytical mechanics/Hamiltonian mechanics/Canonical transformation.md

 The idea here is to interpret infinitesimal transformations as an *approximation* of finite, continuous one-parameter transformations.
 The approximation is best when the parameter is small and the two are exactly equal when the parameter is zero.
 For a practical example, rotations are one-parameter transformations, where the parameter is the angle of rotation.
 A small angle leads to an infinitesimal rotation, which is (in theory) an infinitesimal transformation.

 We'll use the active interpretation here, so we think of the transformation as moving the actual point in phase space.
 We'll call the parameter $\varepsilon$.
-As $\varepsilon$ varies, the transformation moves the point, tracing a [[curve]] in phase space given by
+As $\varepsilon$ varies, the transformation moves the point, tracing a [[Curve]] in phase space given by
 $$\tilde{\mathbf{x}}(\varepsilon)=\tilde{\mathbf{w}}(x;\varepsilon)\equiv \Phi^{\varepsilon}(\mathbf{x})$$
 (The similar choice of notation to the [[Hamiltonian flow]] is no coincidence: the flow is also a one-parameter transformation, with the parameter being time).
 For simplicity, we ignore time dependence in the transformation ($\mathbf{w}(\mathbf{x},t)\equiv \mathbf{w}(\mathbf{x})$).
 If $\varepsilon\ll1$, the transformation becomes infinitesimal and there exists some generator $G$ such that
 $$\delta \mathbf{x}=\varepsilon \{ \mathbf{x},G \}=\varepsilon \mathrm{E}\nabla_{\mathbf{x}}G(\mathbf{x},t)$$